Steven Van Zandt: Personal life

 On April 26, 2024, Van Zandt was honored by having the street his family lived on named after them, becoming "Van Zandt Way".

 In June 2025, Van Zandt was forced to miss some shows on the Springsteen and E Street Band 2023–2025 Tour for what he assumed was food poisoning.
-He ended up needing emergency surgery in San Sebastian for what turned out to be appendicitis.
+He ended up needing emergency surgery in San Sebastián for what turned out to be appendicitis.
 The operation was a success.

 Philanthropy

 Van Zandt is an honorary board member of Little Kids Rock.
 He was awarded the fourth annual "Big Man of the Year" award at the organization's 2013 Right to Rock Benefit Event.

-He and his wife Maureen also serve on the Count Basie Theatre's Board of Advisors, and were named as that organization's honorary capital campaign chairs in 2015.
+Van Zandt and his wife Maureen also serve on the Count Basie Theatre's Board of Advisors, and were named as that organization's honorary capital campaign chairs in 2015.

-Van Zandt, his wife Maureen, and Retired Detective Kevin Schroeder created a 501(C)(3) non-profit, Little Steven's Policeman's Ball, funds raised from the events go to The Detectives Endowment Association Widows and Children's Fund and NYPD With Arms Wide Open, a foundation that supports NYPD officers with children who have special needs.
+Van Zandt, his wife Maureen, and Retired Detective Kevin Schroeder created a 501(C)(3) non-profit, Little Steven's Policeman's Ball; funds raised from the events go to The Detectives Endowment Association Widows and Children's Fund and NYPD With Arms Wide Open, a foundation that supports NYPD officers with children who have special needs.